joeberkovitz/qgis-compass-routes/README.md

 the field, yielding a number of points.
 These are then connected to form an approximation to the field line.

-*Maximum error in distance between lines* specifies the largest error in line spacing that will be tolerated before a traced line is ended and a new one begun at the proper distance from the previous one.
+*Maximum distance error between lines* specifies the largest error in line spacing that will be tolerated before a traced line is ended and a new one begun at the proper distance from the previous one.
 (Note that lines are traced from south to north, so the initial spacing is correct on the south